cbcrg/tcoffee/docs/tcoffee_manual.rst

 What T-Coffee can do
 --------------------
-T-Coffee is not just a simple aligner program, it comes with multiple tools and third party software increasing the range of it's possibilities; here is a non exhaustive list of tasks T-Coffee can do:
+T-Coffee is not just a simple aligner program, it comes with multiple tools and third party softwares increasing the range of its possibilities; here is a non exhaustive list of tasks T-Coffee can do:

 **T-Coffee can compute (or at least try to compute!) accurate Multiple Sequence Alignments of DNA, RNA or Protein sequences**.
 Several modes and options are available and will be presented all along this manual.
 The default T-Coffee accepts any kind of sequence, although some modes are specific to a given type of sequence.

-**T-Coffee can help you to reformat, trim, clean, cut, color your input (sequences, structures...) or output (alignments, trees...) data**; meaning that once you have a dataset ready, you can always modify it using T-Coffee command line (-other_pg seq_reformat).
+**T-Coffee can help you to reformat, trim, clean, cut, color your input (sequences, structures...) or output (alignments, trees...) data**; meaning that once you have your data ready, you can always modify them using T-Coffee command line (-other_pg seq_reformat).

 **T-Coffee allows you to combine results obtained with several alignment methods** (see the section **FAQ for T-Coffee** for more details).
-For instance if you have an alignment coming from ClustalW, another from Dialign, and a structural alignment of some of your sequences, T-Coffee can combine all these MSAs to produce a new Multiple Sequence Alignment having the best agreement with all these methods:
+For instance if you have an alignment coming from ClustalW, another from Dialign, and a structural alignment of some of your sequences, T-Coffee can combine all these MSAs to produce a new Multiple Sequence Alignment having the best agreement with all these methods.

 **One of the latest improvements of T-Coffee is to let you combine sequences and structures**, so that your alignments are of higher quality.
 You need to have the SAP package installed to fully benefit of this facility (or to use another structural alignment method).

 .. warning:: For this case, operations are carried out using wget.
 If wget is not installed on your system, you can get it for free from (<http://www.wget.org>).
 To make sure wget is installed on your system, type **which wget**

-**MOCCA** (a mode of T-Coffee) **allows you to extract a serie of repeats from a single sequence or a set of sequences**.
+**T-Coffee allows you to extract a serie of repeats from a single sequence or a set of sequences** using MOCCA.
 In other words, if you know the coordinates of one copy of a repeat, you can extract all the other occurrences.
-If you want to use MOCCA, simply type:

-.. note:: The program needs some time to compute a library and it will then prompt you with an interactive menu.
-Follow the instructions.
+.. note:: MOCCA needs some time to compute a library and then prompt you with an interactive menu.
+You just have to follow the instructions.

 **T-Coffee can be used to measure the reliability of your Multiple Sequence Alignment**.
 If you want to find out about that, read the section **FAQ for T-Coffee** or the **Technical Documentation** (-output flag).
 More details will be given in the subsection **How Good Is Your Alignment**.
-A fast way to evaluate a given alignment can be achieved with the following command line, which will deliver an ASCII file of the consistency score (normalized from 0 to 9) of each position and column of your alignment:

 **T-Coffee can be used to compare alternative alignment**; in case you generate several alignments of the same sequences, you can compare theses alignments using the most common scores (Sum-of-Pairs or Column Score) using command lines (-other_pg aln_compare).

-And probably many more options we will discover all along this manual !
+And probably many more options we will discover together all along this manual !

 How does T-Coffee works